alijafari79/Git_Setup/README.md

 Now git is installed and no need to build it from Source !

-Then to connect git to your github account, you need a SSH key to introduce your device to your account :
+2) Then to connect git to your github account, you need a SSH key to introduce your device to your account :

 To generate SSH key on your linux device :
 Use this command :

-$ ssh-keygen -t rsa -b 4096 -C "alijafari13791397@gmail.com"
+`$ ssh-keygen -t rsa -b 4096 -C "alijafari13791397@gmail.com"`

+After running the above command press **Enter** to save the SSH key in its default path !
+Otherwise can set your own password to generate files there (just has 2 files)

+Now asks for password : Enter your password
+If no need for password ---> again press **Enter**